blokadaorg/block.blokada.org/hugo/content/post/branding.md

 Since users seem to confuse the name _Blokada_ very often, I decided to check what the community really thinks about the branding.
 Over the last 3 weeks we've been voting on alternative names for the project, and we got some cool suggestions.
 Here are the results.

 The first voting was designed to test if we want to change the name at all.
-Surprisingly, **89% of users (from 1286 votes) is happy with the name _Blokada_**, or at least thinks we should not change it.
+Surprisingly, **89% of users (from 1286 votes) is happy with the name _Blokada_**, or at least think we should not change it.

 ![Branding vote 1](/img/branding_1.png)